ThDiamant/FitbitAPI/report.md

 ## Fetching of Fitbit data and saving to MongoDb

 Now we are set and ready to proceed with fetching the Fitbit data.
-In this tutorial we will focus on two categories of data, the Sleep related data and the Activity related data or to be more presise the data which have to do with the level of our activity and the data which have to do with the number of our steps.
+In this tutorial we will focus on two categories of data, the Sleep related data and the Activity related data or to be more precise the data which have to do with the level of our activity and the data which have to do with the number of our steps.

 To get the Sleep related data we will use `requests` module, due to the fact that `python-fitbit` module has not been updated for a long time and it is using an older API version which is hardcoded in it's codebase.
 So, as we need to use version 1.2 instead of version 1 in order to get the Sleep related data in the desired format, we will perform this request manually through `requests` module.